devleaks/cockpitdecks-docs/docs/Extending/Development/Reference/Glossary.md

 The other type of Simulator Instruction is a request to update a value made accessible by the simulator.

+### Long Press

+A Long Press is an instruction that needs to be done while/as long as the button is pressed.

+### View

+A View is a command.
+Historically, a view was a second command that could be attached to an Instruction to perform a view change in the simulation software.

+Instructions have evolved with time and view are no longer necessary or can now be expressed by other means.
+However, the terminology remained and view can still be declared in activations.

+# « Macro-»Instruction

+A Macro Instruction is an Instruction that consists of set of two or more instructions.
+Whenever an instruction is required, it is possible to use a Macro Instruction and trigger not one instruction but a whole set of instructions.
+Each individual instruction in the set is defined in an *instruction block*.

 # Cockpitdecks Internals

 The Maestro of Cockpitdecks is the Cockpit entity.
 Internal components are interchangeably called *Cockpitdecks* items or *Cockpit* items (word is shorter *!*).